DeschampsJ/docker/README.md

 docker container ls
 ```
 You will notice that the Swarm automatically establishes a new container running the app to meet the specified number of replicas.
 After refreshing your web app, observe that it remains operational but on a different host and that your data (visit count) is intact.
+This self-healing capability is crucial for high availability and resilience in containerized environments.